Nezpun/Streamlabs-Donors-Linux/README.md

 > "pattern" - Text pattern for label

-> "sorted" - Sort donations by amout [1 - yes, 0 - no]
+> "sorted" - Sort donations by amount [1 - yes, 0 - no]

 > "splitter" - Split between stars (only for vertical mode) [1 - yes, 0 - no]